-Plant site grading activities for the Alternative Power Plant Location plant site would disturb a total of 5.65 acres of land similar to the proposed plant.
+Plant site grading activities for the North Site Alternative plant site would disturb a total of about 5.7 acres of land similar to the proposed plant.
 The alternative plant site is located entirely within Jeffrey Pine Forest plant community.
 There has been minimal recent surface disturbance of the alternative plant site.
 An additional approximately 1.2 acres of land would be disturbed for the new geothermal pipeline required to deliver geothermal fluid to and from the wellfield to the alternative plant site.
 About one-half of the land has been previously mechanically disturbed (0.6 acres) and the second half of the pipeline surface disturbance would occur in Jeffrey Pine Forest plant community (0.6 acres).
 The alternative plant site grading and facility construction activities would eliminate the vegetation and wildlife habitat from the affected area.

-The adverse effects of removing 6.25 acres of Jeffrey Pine Forest and 0.6 acres of mechanically disturbed habitat on wildlife of the area would not be considered a significant impact under CEQA because the habitat is common and widespread locally in the Project vicinity and throughout the region.
+The adverse effects of removing about 6.3 acres of Jeffrey Pine Forest and 0.6 acres of mechanically disturbed habitat on wildlife of the area would not in itself be considered a significant impact under CEQA because the habitat is common and widespread locally in the Project vicinity and throughout the region.
+However, mule deer are known to utilize the area and protection measures similar to those prescribed for the Project alternative to reduce the adverse effects on mule deer and other wildlife movement through the area would be needed for the North Plant Site alternative.